-Along with fellow minister Bill Shorten, Arbib was behind that drama.
-He was the ultimate face of the faceless men who deposed Rudd in 2010.
-With senior minister Nicola Roxon admitting on the weekend she was unaware of the impending coup, it was Arbib and Shorten who Rudd would have considered the backstabbers-in-chief.
+Along with fellow minister Bill Shorten, Arbib was behind that drama – the ultimate face of the faceless men who deposed Rudd in 2010.
+With senior minister Nicola Roxon admitting on the weekend she was unaware of the impending coup, it was Arbib and Shorten who Rudd considered the backstabbers-in-chief.
 Given he has not forgiven the party for his sacking, it is not beyond the possibility Rudd demanded a faceless head as his price for supporting Gillard post ballot.
-Certainly Arbib’s confusing resignation statement hinted there was something a lot stronger at issue than the “family reasons” offered as the main cause.
-And as a Senator he could leave without Labor facing a by-election.
+Arbib’s confusing resignation statement hinted there was something stronger than the “family reasons” offered as the main cause.
+As a Senator he could leave without Labor facing a by-election.

 It is the difference between having to vote for him and having to work for him.
 Rudd has mastered a media image of the socially incompetent nerd.
-It doesn’t appear to matter to voters he hasn’t a shred of genuineness in him as long as he is there with that smile to crash or crash through any awkwardness.
-Behind the scenes, other parts of his personality were free to do their ugly work usually far from public prying.
-24 x 7’s Kevin’s obsessive desire for control, glass jaw and an enormous untrammelled ego led to an unhealthy work environment that any self-respecting OH&S officer would complain about.
+It doesn’t appear to matter to voters he hasn’t a shred of genuineness in him as long as he has that smile to crash or crash through any awkwardness.
+Behind the scenes, other parts of his personality were free to do their ugly work far from public prying.
+24 x 7’s Kevin’s obsessive desire for control, glass jaw and an enormous untrammelled ego led to an unhealthy work environment.